-In order to continue the tour, one must enter Florianska Street, which leads from the Barbican to the heart of the medieval city.
+In order to continue the tour you have to enter the Florianska Street, which leads from the Barbican to the heart of the medieval city.

 It is safe to say that every meter of the street is full of charm.
-Although it is now full of stores, cafes and restaurants, these are located in old buildings to be delighted with.
+Although it is now full of stores, cafes and restaurants, these are located in old buildings to delight in front of.

-On this tour you should pay particular attention to the Matejko House, number 41 on the street.
-This house was the residence of a famous painter of the same name and today there is a museum with his works and some military objects and historical costumes that he collected.
+On this tour you should pay special attention to the Matejko House, number 41 on the street.
+This house was the residence of a famous painter of the same name and today there is a museum with his works and some military objects and historical costumes that he himself collected.

-Another building of interest is today's Jama Michalika café, a place that was a meeting point in the 19th century for artists and journalists of the city.
-Its interior is decorated in Art Nouveau style and is worth a look.
+Another building of interest is the one now occupied by the Jama Michalika café, a place that was a meeting point in the nineteenth century for artists and journalists of the city.
+Its interior is decorated in Art Nouveau style and is worth a peek.

 The Pod Hotel Roza, with a 16th-century Renaissance portal, and other historic houses lining the street are other points to look out for as you stroll along.

 Market Square, the heart of the old town

 At the end of Florianska Street is the Krakow Market Square, undoubtedly the most famous place in all of Krakow.
 The buildings on the square, both those that can be visited and those that can't, are worth staying there for a while.